 On her October 2025 appearance on “The Late Show with Stephen Colbert,” Gaga — born Stefani Germanotta — also spoke about what she sees as her next major role: motherhood.
 When asked about future projects, she replied plainly: “What I really want is to be a mom.
 That’s my next starring role, I hope.”

-By August 2024, reports suggested wedding planning and prenup discussions were already in motion, according to multiple reports at the time.
+By August 2024, wedding planning and prenup discussions were already in motion.
 Now that Gaga has confirmed the wedding will happen “soon,” fans are wondering whether the ceremony will be a modest courthouse event with takeout or the unicorn-filled spectacle she teased.

 One thing appears clear: whether their soundtrack includes Bruno Mars’ “Risk It All” or Gaga’s own “Blade of Grass,” the music at their wedding will carry deep meaning.